How much does it cost to live in the UK?

 Contents insurance is not mandatory for renters, but a very good idea to have even if you don’t consider any of your belongings particularly valuable, as it not only protects you in the case of problems like theft or fire, but can also cover you in the event of a legal dispute such as a personal injury case or employment dispute.

-Depending on what you need to insure and what options you select, expect this to cost from £60 a year upwards.
+Depending on what you need to insure and what options you select, this could be anywhere from £5-£30+ a month.

 Transport